| |

 algae.
 Not all dark discolorations are black algae.
 Algae is

-less likely to appear after a shock treatment.
+appear after a shock treatment.
 It seems

 certain that the problem was caused by the presence of some